SamiIonesi/Arrays/README.md

 ## Array definition

-An array is a build-in data structure that is provided almost by every programming language.
+An array is a build-in data structure that is provided almost by every programming language. <br>
+It is basically a container of elements (a vector), each element having the same data type.

 ## Arrays representation